NicoleHall/nicolehall.github.io/_posts/2024-09-23-exploring-the-power-of-numpy-calculating-planetary-volumes.md

 #### **Step 3: Calculate the Volume for Each Planet**

 Using the formula \( V = \frac{4}{3} \pi r^3 \), we can calculate the volumes simultaneously:
+(Note: NumPy provides a np.pi constant, representing the value of π (pi) to high precision.
+It is used in the formula for calculating volume.)

 ```python
 volumes = (4/3) * np.pi * radii**3